Preparation and Stability of Standard Reference Air Mixtures

 Air Standard Preparation

 When a cylinder is to be refilled and contains air with the trace gases near ambient, conditioning is not usually necessary.
-New cylinders have ultra pure air and cylinders with undesirable concentrations left in them must be purged of the old air to have the walls conditioned to ambient air.
-Drifts have been observed due to evacuating the cylinder down to vacuum before filling, which have persisted for months.
-Drifts due to spiking, discussed below, have been eliminated by filling the cylinder immediately after spiking and filling the cylinder laid down.
+New cylinders have ultra-pure (TM Scott Marrin Inc.) air and cylinders with undesirable concentrations left in them must be purged of the old air to have the walls conditioned to ambient air.
+Drifts have been observed, due to evacuating the cylinder before filling, which have persisted for months.
+Drifts due to spiking, discussed below, have been eliminated by filling the cylinder immediately after spiking.
 There is no evidence to show drifting due to the filling process described below.
-As a result of these experiences and to remain conservative about long-term effects we do not know about yet, the following steps have been adopted by CCGG as procedure;
+As a result of these experiences and to remain conservative about long-term effects we do not know about yet, the following steps have been adopted by GGGRN as procedure;

 - Blow off the residual air down to ambient pressure.
 This must be slow enough to avoid water condensation at the valve.